 When children have to leave their biological parents, no matter the reason, it is a traumatic experience for them.
 Opening your home to them is one of the best ways you can help a family and make a child feel safe.
 Fostering also keeps children from aging out of the system alone and ending up homeless or increasing their risk for decisions that lead to jail time.

 We Support You

-At QYS, you can participate in our certification program to become a foster parent.
+At QYS, you can participate in our certification program to become eligible to have children in your home.
 The training we provide allows you to get through the process and understand all of your resources so a child can be placed in your home.
 We provide support and education that far exceeds what the state requires.
-As a foster parent, your team will be made up of you, your spouse if you have one, QYS, and the department of social services.
+Your team will be made up of you, your spouse if you have one, QYS, and the department of social services.
 Everything that is done is geared toward the best interest of the child.
-When your foster child is ready for the reunification process, your team is there every step of the way.
+When the child you have cared for is ready for the reunification process, your team is there every step of the way.

 Respite Care and Support Groups

 You will face the everyday challenges of parenthood while fostering.
 It can make raising a child more difficult.
 We are here to support both you and the child.
 Respite care ensures you are taking care of yourself through this process.
 There is also a 24/7 crisis line to instantly connect should the need arise.

 There are different levels of children in our care.
 That is how we determine which parents are qualified to care for a child.
 Every child comes from a different background and different experiences, some much more traumatic than others.